infomate-io/form-processor-doc-pub/README.md

 The solution is made of a few components, namely:

-* Local processor: a CGI script or a Node JS (or similar) component deployed with the actual site.
+* The local processor: a CGI script or a Node JS (or similar) component deployed with the actual site.
 This particular version of the solution assumes the site is deployed on an application server, or a web server capable of running a CGI script, such as Apache.
 * API Gateway - is an existing AWS component, which requires configuration for the solution to work.
 * Serverless Form Data Processor - is a custom component (Java).
 Deployable binaries, documentation and installation services are available, when the solution is purchased via Upwork.
 * Serverless Authenticator - is a custom component (Java).
 Binaries and professional installation are available.